JIeTPoBu4/asteroids-project/README.md

 * OpenCV 3.3.0, can be downloaded from https://opencv.org/releases.html
 * any modern compiler or IDE (gcc/clang + make, Visual Studio, Xcode)

-All of these can be installed via brew/apt/yum (check out the formualas for brew at http://formulae.brew.sh/search/).
+All of these can be installed via brew/apt/yum (check out the formulas for brew at http://formulae.brew.sh/search/).

 ### Project generation

 Assuming, you've cloned the repo to <dev-dir>/Asteroids.
-In console: cd <dev-dir>/Gauss mkdir build cd build cmake ..
+In console: cd <dev-dir>/Asteroids mkdir build cd build cmake ..